mosheng555/TopoAcu/README.md

 ## Data availability

-As stated in the Data Availability section of the manuscript, only a representative de-identified subset of several hundred case records is released here; the full training corpus of more than 20k case records is **not** included in this release.
+Part of the data used in the study is publicly available here; the full training corpus of more than 20k case records is **not** included in this release.

 The complete corpus was compiled from classical acupuncture texts, modern TCM literature, teaching cases, and de-identified retrospective case records, and